-A. Statutory Authority (1 of 3
+A. Statutory Authority (1 of 3)

-1. Secreta provide r Authority.
-The State's waiver program is authorized under section 1915(b) of the Act, which permits the ry to waive provisions of section 1902 for certain purposes.
-Specifically, the State is relying upon authority and in the following subsection(s) of the section 1915(b) of the Act (if more than one program authorized by this waiver, please list applicable programs below each relevant authority): 1915(b)(1) - The State requires enrollees to obtain medical care through a primary care case management (PCCM) system or specialty physician services arrangements.
+1. Secreta provide ry to ed in plea thority.
+The State's waiver program is authorized under section 1915(b) of the Act, which permits the waive provisions of section 1902 for certain purposes.
+Specifically, the State is relying upon authority the following subsection(s) of the section 1915(b) of the Act (if more than one program authorized by this se list applicable programs below each relevant authority): 1915(b)(1) - The State requires enrollees to obtain medical care through a primary care case management (PCCM) system or specialty physician services arrangements.
 This includes mandatory capitated programs.
-Specify Program Instance(s) applicable to this authority Family Care b. ■ 1915(b)(2) - A locality will act as a central broker (agent, facilitator, negotiator) in assisting eligible individuals in choosing among PCCMs or competing MCOs/PIHPs/PAHPs in order to provide enrollees with more information about the range of health care options open to them.
+Specify Program Instance(s) applicable to this authority Family Care b.
+1915(b)(2) - A locality will act as a central broker (agent, facilitator, negotiator) in assisting eligible individuals in choosing among PCCMs or competing MCOs/PIHPs/PAHPs in order to provide enrollees with more information about the range of health care options open to them.
 Specify Program Instance(s) applicable to this authority Family Care c.
 1915(b)(3) - The State will share cost savings resulting from the use of more cost-effective medical care with enrollees by providing them with additional services.
 The savings must be expended for the benefit of the Medicaid beneficiary enrolled in the waiver.
 Note: this can only be requested in conjunction with section 1915(b)(1) or (b)(4) authority.
-Specify Program Instance(s) applicable to this authority Family Care d.
-1915(b)(4) - The State requires enrollees to obtain services only from specified providers who undertake to provide such services and meet reimbursement, quality, and utilization standards which are consistent with access, quality, and efficient and economic provision of covered care and services.
+Specify Program Instance(s) applicable to this authority Family Care d. ~ 1915(b)(4) - The State requires enrollees to obtain services only from specified providers who undertake to provide such services and meet reimbursement, quality, and utilization standards which are consistent with access, quality, and efficient and economic provision of covered care and services.
 The State assures it will comply with 42 CFR 431.55(f).
-Specify Program Instance(s) applicable to this authority Family Care The 1915(b)(4) waiver applies to the following programs MCO ∇ PIHP PAHP PCCM (Note: please check this item if this waiver is for a PCCM program that limits who is eligible to be a primary care case manager.
+Specify Program Instance(s) applicable to this authority Family Care The 1915(b)(4) waiver applies to the following programs ✓ PIHP □ PAHP PCCM (Note: please check this item if this waiver is for a PCCM program that limits who is eligible to be a primary care case manager.
 That is, a program that requires PCCMs to meet certain quality/utilization criteria beyond the minimum requirements required to be a fee-for-service Medicaid contracting provider.)
-FFS Selective Contracting program Please describe: 1 lease describe. w.